openmrs/openmrs-eip/sample/sample_springboot_setup/sender/routes-odoo/README.md

 ####send-patient-to-odoo-route.xml
 Route that stores patient data in Odoo.
 The input is a json sent with the 2 keys *endpoint* and *url*.
 Endpoint is the object name to modify in odoo (res.partner for patients) and the url is a concatenation of the attributes to change in Odoo as queryParams (eg.: name=toto&birthDate=2019-12-24).

-As patient data come from different OpenMrs tables, a H2 management table *OdooOpenMrsIdMapping* is generated to store the mapping between the odoo id of a patient and the OpenMrs patient uuid.
+As patient data come from different OpenMRS tables, a H2 management table *OdooOpenmrsIdMapping* is generated to store the mapping between the odoo id of a patient and the OpenMRS patient uuid.
-When the Camel route processes data regarding a patient, if no row is present in the *OdooOpenMrsIdMapping* table, then that means the patient is not already present in Odoo and a POST is performed.
-A row is also added in the *OdooOpenMrsIdMapping* table.
+When the Camel route processes data regarding a patient, if no row is present in the *OdooOpenmrsIdMapping* table, then that means the patient is not already present in Odoo and a POST is performed.
+A row is also added in the *OdooOpenmrsIdMapping* table.
-If a row is already present in the *OdooOpenMrsIdMapping* table, that means a patient with this id has already been posted to Odoo and a PUT is performed.
+If a row is already present in the *OdooOpenmrsIdMapping* table, that means a patient with this id has already been posted to Odoo and a PUT is performed.
 As the name of the patient in Odoo is mandatory, if the data saved does not contain the name, the value *[Unknown]* is set as a partner name.

 ######calling routes